Careers360 Logo

 Weightage of Algebra in the CAT Quant section

-Here is a year-wise and slot-wise distribution of the number of questions asked from Algebra in CAT in the previous years, so that candidates can check the weightage and plan their preparation accordingly:
+Below is a year wise and slot wise distribution of how many questions were asked from Algebra in CAT in the last few years, so candidates can quickly check the weightage and plan prep accordingly:

 Year